KalenskiDeni/OffThePath/README.md

 We reccommend 393px x 804px ;)

 ### 3. Explore, explore, EXPLORE!!!

 But don't click on too many things, as some "sudden misstakes" can be accidentally found 🫢🤭

 ### 4. See who did what... *eghem, eghem*

-Look for names mentioned in the comments, or find something else (hint: I can buy myself floweeeeers)
+Look for names mentioned in the comments, or find something else... (hint: I can buy myself floweeeeers)

+### 5. Okay, that's enough fun time

+When you've had enough of our masterpiece, get "off our path" and pls be nice to us in the exam room☺️